-Linguistics Faculty Leonard H. Frey, Ph.D., Professor of Linguistics Zev Bar-Lev, Ph.D., Associate Professor of Linguistics Thomas S. Donahue, Ph.D., Associate Professor of Linguistics (Graduate Adviser) Orin D. Seright, Ph.D., Associate Professor of Linguistics Robert Underhill, Ph.D., Associate Professor of Linguistics, Chair of Department Charlotte Webb, Ph.D., Associate Professor of Linguistics, Charlotte Webb, Ph.D., Associate Professor of Linguistics Jeffrey P. Kaplan, Ph.D., Assistant Professor of Linguistics Assistantships Graduate teaching assistantships in linguistics are occasionally available to a limited number of qualified students.
+Linguistics Faculty Thomas S. Donahue, Ph.D., Professor of Linguistics (Graduate Adviser) Leonard H. Frey, Ph.D., Professor of Linguistics Zev Bar-Lev, Ph.D., Associate Professor of Linguistics Orin D. Seright, Ph.D., Associate Professor of Linguistics Robert Underhill, Ph.D., Associate Professor of Linguistics Charlotte Webb, Ph.D., Associate Professor of Linguistics, Chair of Department Jeffrey P. Kaplan, Ph.D., Assistant Professor of Linguistics Assistantships Graduate teaching assistantships in linguistics are occasionally available to a limited number of qualified students.
 Application blanks and additional information may be obtained from the chair of the department.
 General Information The Department of Linguistics, in the College of Arts and Letters, offers graduate study leading to the Master of Arts degree in Linguistics.
 The program, interdisciplinary in nature, is designed to provide systematic advanced training in the field of linguistics, which is increasingly relevant to our humanistic-scientific culture.
-Admission to Graduate Study In addition to meeting the requirements for admission to the University with classified graduate standing, as described in Part Three of this bulletin, the student must present the Bachelor of Arts degree in Liberal Arts and Sciences at San Diego State University, or its equivalent with a grade point average of 3.0 in the last 60 semester units attempted.
+Admission to Graduate Study In addition to meeting the requirements for admission to the University with classified graduate standing, as described in Part Two of this bulletin, the student must present the Bachelor of Arts degree in Liberal Arts and Sciences at San Diego State University, or its equivalent with a grade point average of 3.0 in the last 60 semester units attempted.
 A student whose preparation is deemed insufficient by his graduate adviser will be required to complete specified courses in addition to the minimum of 30 units required for the degree.
-Advancement to Candidacy All candidates must satisfy the general requirements for advancement to candidacy as described in Part Three of this bulletin.
+Advancement to Candidacy All candidates must satisfy the general requirements for advancement to candidacy as described in Part Two of this bulletin.
 In addition, a reading knowledge of at least one foreign language must be demonstrated prior to advancement to candidacy.
-Specific Requirements for the Master of Arts Degree In addition to meeting the requirements for classified graduate standing and the basic requirements for the Master of Arts degree, as described in Part Three of this bulletin, the student must complete at least 30 units of upper division and graduate course work to include 1.
-Linguistics 621, Phonology; and Linguistics 622, Advanced Syntax.
-2. Three units of graduate seminar-Linguistics 795, Seminar in Linguistics.
-From 9 to 18 units in linguistics from courses listed below as acceptable on master's A maximum of nine units selected from Anthropology 604; German 505, 510, 601, 700, Philosophy 531; Russian 580, 581, 610, 650A, 650B, 680; Spanish 548, 549, 610, 770; or other electives outside of linguistics approved by the graduate adviser.
-5. Linguistics 799A, Thesis, 3 units.
-6. At least 15 units, including the thesis, must be from 600- and 700-numbered courses.
-All programs will be approved by the graduate adviser.
-Certificate in Applied Linguistics The Linguistics Department offers a Basic and an Advanced Certificate in Applied Linguistics.
-The Advanced Certificate requires 12 units of study consisting of Linguistics 525.
-621, 622, and 795.
+Specific Requirements for the Master of Arts Degree In addition to meeting the requirements for classified graduate standing and the basic requirements for the Master of Arts degree, as described in Part Two of this bulletin, the student must complete at least 30 units of upper division and graduate course work to include the following required courses: - 1.
+Linguistics 621, Phonology; and Linguistics 622, Advanced Syntax. - 2.
+Three units of graduate seminar-Linguistics 795, Seminar in Linguistics. - From 9 to 18 units in linguistics from courses listed below as acceptable on master's degree programs. - A maximum of nine units selected from Anthropology 604; German 505, 510, 601, 700; Philosophy 531; Russian 580, 581, 610, 650A, 650B, 680; Spanish 610, 770; or other electives outside of linguistics approved by the graduate adviser. - 5.
+Linguistics 799A, Thesis (3 units Cr/NC/SP). - 6.
+At least 15 units, including the thesis, must be from 600- and 700-numbered courses. - All programs will be approved by the graduate adviser.
+Certificate in Applied Linguistics and English as a Second Language (ESL) The Linguistics Department offers a Basic and an Advanced Certificate in Applied Linguistics and English as a Second Language (ESL).
+The Advanced Certificate requires 12 units to include Linguistics 525, 621, 622, and 650.
 The prerequisite to the Advanced Certificate is the Basic Certificate or its equivalent.
-Under certain circumstances comparable courses taken at other institutions may count towards the certificate.
+Under certain circumstances comparable courses taken at other institutions may count towards the Certificate.
 Such courses must be evaluated and approved by the Certificate adviser.
 For information on the Basic Certificate, please see the General Catalog.
 Courses Acceptable on Master's Degree Programs in Linguistics UPPER DIVISION COURSES IN LINGUISTICS 520.
 Structure of English (3) I, II The structure of modern English, including the various approaches to linguistic analysis.
 521. Phonology (3) I, II Prerequisite: Linguistics 420 or 520.